google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

 If you don't want to play audio right after the first interaction, I recommend you use the `load()` method of the audio element.
 This is one way for the browser to keep track of whether the user interacted with the element.
-Note that it may also help the playback to be smoother because the content will be loaded.
+Note that it may also help playback to be smoother because the content will already be loaded.

 <pre class="prettyprint">